2022 Russian mobilization: Russian officials and their families

-The son of high-ranking Kremlin official Dmitry Peskov said he does not intend to obey a call-up to fight in Ukraine because he is "Mr. Peskov".
+The son of high-ranking Kremlin official Dmitry Peskov stated he had no intention of obeying a mobilization order to fight in Ukraine, citing his family status.

-Russians critical of the mobilizations have used social media and other electronic means to enquire en masse Russia's top officials and deputies, who supported the war and mobilization, whether they themselves or their sons would go to the front.
+Russians critical of the mobilizations have used social media and other electronic means to enquire, en masse, of Russia's top officials and deputies, who supported the war and mobilization, whether they themselves or their sons would go to the front.
 There have been a few officials who intended to do so, but most either refused to answer or gave excuses, such as Alexey Mishustin (premier Mikhail Mishustin's son), ignored the citizens' questions (Moscow city council deputy Andrey Zyuganov, the grandson of Gennady Zyuganov) or blocked the person asking (Dmitry Rogozin).

 Nikolay Peskov, the son of Putin's spokesman Dmitry Peskov, told pranksters, who pretended to be recruitment officers, that he had no intention of going to war and would resolve the issue "on a different level."
 It was seen as an example of nepotism in Russia.

-State Duma deputy Mikhail Matveyev, who opposed the invasion of Ukraine, suggested that Russian governors and lawmakers supporting war and mobilization should enlist in the army and go to fight in Ukraine.
-Mikhail Degtyarev, the governor of the Khabarovsk region, said he would like to go to Ukraine as a volunteer, but could not because of his duties as governor.
-Residents of the region started a petition proposing to remove Degtyarev from the post of governor and send him to fight in Ukraine, which was signed by several tens of thousands of people.
+State Duma deputy Mikhail Matveyev, who opposed the full-scale invasion, suggested that Russian governors and lawmakers who support the war and mobilization should enlist and fight in Ukraine.
+While Khabarovsk Krai Governor Mikhail Degtyarev expressed a desire to volunteer, he claimed his official duties prevented him from doing so.
+In response, local residents launched a petition to remove Degtyarev from office and send him to the front, which garnered tens of thousands of signatures.
 Russian State Duma chairman Vyacheslav Volodin said that the State Duma would support deputies who want to enlist in the army and go to war in Ukraine.
-Putin loyalist Dmitry Vyatkin, who authored a number of restrictive bills, said in a speech that deputies should not give up their mandate and go to fight at the front, because they have the duty and responsibility to take care of the citizens of Russia and solve domestic problems.
+Putin loyalist Dmitry Vyatkin, the author of several restrictive bills, argued in a speech that lawmakers should not resign to fight at the front, claiming they have a duty to remain in office to address domestic issues and serve Russian citizens.